spaskalev/libpvl/README.md

 ### Making changes

-Call pvl_mark(struct pvl\*, char*, size_t) to inform libpvl of a span of memory that has been changed.
+Call pvl_mark(struct pvl\*, char*, size_t) to indicate that a span of memory that has been changed.
+This operation is cheap to call O(1) and idempotent in the context of a commit.

-The span location has to fall in the memory span that the struct pvl\* instance has been configured to manage upon calling pvl_init.
+The span location has to fall in the memory block that the struct pvl\* instance has been configured to manage upon calling pvl_init.

 ### Confirming changes